Green Pea Soup

 Green peas, Butter, Onion, Garlic, Water, Garlic powder, White pepper powder, Salt, Chicken stock cube.

-First, remove the peas from the pods.
-Snap both ends of the pods, then open them with your fingers and remove the peas.
-This process is called “shelling”.
-After shelling, rinse the peas in running water to remove impurities such as dirt, fibres, or debris, and set them aside.
+To prepare fresh green peas, one must first remove them from their pods.
+This process, known as “shelling,” involves snapping both ends of the pods, opening them with one’s fingers, and extracting the peas.
+It is essential to rinse the shelled peas under running water to eliminate any impurities, such as dirt, fibers, or debris, before setting them aside.

 Instructions